osamja/local_sockets/README.md

 4. Ease of sharing
   * See other users online
   * Drag and drop sharing.
 (Support sharing of extremely large files)
+  * Be able to send text/chat with other users on LAN

 ### Marketing